MateuszIlba/Machine-learning-to-recognize-archaeological-sites/README.md

 <img width="1590" height="673" alt="image" src="https://github.com/user-attachments/assets/1ed91a24-c908-4305-a466-5f4b70dd3a4b" />
 Fig 1.
 Decreasing loss value on the training and validation sets (val)
 <br/><br/>
 The weight matrix of the optimized Mask R-CNN model, developed over 250 training epochs, was exported and secured in an external research data repository.
-The binary file, containing the complete state of the trained convolutional layers and masking head weights, was deposited on the Zenodo platform https://doi.org/10.5281/zenodo.17053519
+The binary file, containing the complete state of the trained convolutional layers and masking head weights, was deposited on the Zenodo platform https://doi.org/10.5281/zenodo.17053519 <br/><br/><br/>

+## Descriptions

+- dataset.zip file containst sample filest with masks used for train model
+- custom.py - custom function to train model
+- detect.pl - try how model predict archeological sites
+- mrcnn - folder with specific modified scripts (libraries) <br/>
+Model run on Python 3.8 with tensorflow 2.4

 <br/><br/><br/>
 ## This research was funded by the National Science Centre, Poland under Grant no. 2024/08/X/ST10/00587